syncfusion-content/maui-docs/MAUI/ImageEditor/shape.md

 ## Customize shape settings

-The shape annotations can be customized by following common annotation customizing properties.
+The shape annotations can be customized using common annotation customization properties.

-* `Bounds`: Specifies the annotation view bounds.
+* `Bounds`: Specifies the bounds of the annotation view.
-* `AllowDrag`: Enable or disable the dragging for annotations.
+* `AllowDrag`:  Enables or disables the dragging for annotations.
-* `AllowResize`: Enable or disable the resizing for annotations.
+* `AllowResize`: Enables or disables the resizing for annotations.
 * `Opacity`: Specifies the opacity of annotations.

-The shapes can be inserted and customized by changing its stroke color, fill color, and stroke thickness.
-The shapes can be made by either using a toolbar or the `AddShape` method.
+Shapes can be inserted and customized by changing their stroke color, fill color, and stroke thickness.
+You can create shapes using either a toolbar or the `AddShape` method.

-In the `AddShape` method, the shapes can be inserted by specifying fillcolor, stroke color and stroke thickness.
+In the `AddShape` method, you can insert shapes by specifying the fill color, stroke color, and stroke thickness.
 The [`AddShape`] method has the following parameters.

 *  `StrokeThickness` - Specifies the stroke width of the shapes.
 *  `Color` - Specifies the stroke color of the shapes.
-*  `IsFilled` - Enable or disble the fill color of the shapes.
+*  `IsFilled` - Enables or disbles the fill color of the shapes.
 *  `FillColor` - The fill color of the shapes.

+{% tabs %}
 {% highlight C# %}

     imageEditor.AddShape(AnnotationShape.Rectangle, new ImageEditorShapeSettings() { Color = Colors.Blue, StrokeThickness = 5, IsFilled =false });

 {% endhighlight %}
+{% endtabs %}

 ## Delete the selected shape

-You can delete the selected shape by either using the toolbar or the `DeleteAnnotation` method.
+You can delete the selected shape using either the toolbar or the `DeleteAnnotation` method.

+{% tabs %}
 {% highlight C# %}

     imageEditor.DeleteAnnotation();

 {% endhighlight %}
+{% endtabs %}

 ## Clear all annotations

-You can remove all the annotations using `ClearAnnotations` method.
+You can remove all the annotations using the `ClearAnnotations` method.

+{% tabs %}
 {% highlight C# %}

     imageEditor.ClearAnnotations();

 {% endhighlight %}
+{% endtabs %}

 ## AnnotationSelected event

-This event Occurs when the annotation is selected.
+The `AnnotationSelected` event occurs when an annotation is selected.

 {% tabs %}